 Using a known sperm donor

-The Cooper Institute explains that you may go this route if you want your future child to know the sperm donor or have the opportunity to form a relationship with them.
-(This decision often involves consulting an attorney to prevent any custody issues that could arise from the situation, as well as a psychological consult.)
+You may go this route if you want your future child to know the sperm donor or have the opportunity to form a relationship with them.
+This decision often involves consulting an attorney and psychological counseling.

-An important difference between finding a donor yourself and choosing a sperm bank is that sperm banks test donors for genetic disorders and sexually transmitted infections (STIs), so you’ll need to make sure that your donor gets appropriate tests on their own.
-Lastly, if you bring your own donated sperm to a cryobank so that you can undergo a fertility treatment, know that some may decline treatment or ask you to sign legal documents since they’re not providing the donated sperm.
+An important difference between finding a donor yourself and choosing a sperm bank is that sperm banks test for genetic disorders and sexually transmitted infections (STIs) as part of the donation process, so you’ll need to make sure that your donor gets appropriate tests on their own.
+Lastly, if you bring your own donated sperm to a cryobank so that you can undergo fertility treatment, know that some may decline treatment or ask you to sign legal documents since they’re not providing the donated sperm.

 Using anonymous donor sperm from a sperm bank

 Sperm banks already screen every sperm donation for genetic disorders and STIs, which may be easier for you than seeking out tests on your own.
 Also, if you don’t want your child to have a relationship with their sperm donor, sperm banks already handle all of the legal paperwork that eliminates an anonymous donor’s parental rights.

 How can you find a sperm bank that’s right for you?

 The first step is researching cryobanks, which are clinics where donated human tissues are stored via cryopreservation (freezing).
 Here are a few things to keep in mind when weighing your options: